RESEARCH HANDBOOK ON INTELLECTUAL PROPERTY AND CLIMATE CHANGE, Joshua D. Sarnoff, ed., Edward Elgar Publishing, pp. 107-125, 2016

 18 Pages Posted: 18 Apr 2013 Last revised: 3 Nov 2016

 Issues lying at the intersection of intellectual property and climate change are hot.
 From the ongoing discussions under the U.N.
-Framework Convention on Climate Change to the recent Conference on Innovation and Climate Change held by the World Intellectual Property Organization, countries have actively explored ways to harness the intellectual property system to combat climate change and to reduce the accumulation of greenhouse gases.
+Framework Convention on Climate Change to the Conference on Innovation and Climate Change held by the World Intellectual Property Organization, countries have actively explored ways to harness the intellectual property system to combat climate change and to reduce the accumulation of greenhouse gases.

 This chapter focuses on enforcement issues lying at the intersection of intellectual property and climate change.
 It begins by outlining three different types of enforcement issues.
-The chapter then explains four different challenges that militate against the effective enforcement of intellectual property rights.
+The chapter then explains five different challenges that militate against the effective enforcement of intellectual property rights.
 It further explores the difficulty in identifying enforcement challenges in the area of intellectual property and climate change.
 The chapter concludes by discussing the various types of enforcement disputes that may arise in international instruments governing the area.

 Yu, Peter K., Intellectual Property Enforcement and Global Climate Change (April 17, 2013).
 RESEARCH HANDBOOK ON INTELLECTUAL PROPERTY AND CLIMATE CHANGE, Joshua D. Sarnoff, ed., Edward Elgar Publishing, pp. 107-125, 2016; Texas A&M University School of Law Legal Studies Research Paper No. 16-75.
 Available at SSRN: https://ssrn.com/abstract=2252602